 Shima no Chaya Aburaya (島の茶屋あぶらや)

-If you choose to hike your way up to Enoshima Shrine’s Okutsumiya, Shima no Chaya Aburaya is the perfect place to rest your legs.
-It is an oasis on a hot summer day or when the weather is freezing cold.
+If you hike your way up to Enoshima Shrine’s Okutsumiya, Shima no Chaya Aburaya is the perfect place to rest your legs.
+It is an oasis on a hot summer day or when the weather is freezing.